Lip filler Brisbane

 Visiting an experienced clinic or injector is paramount to your experience.
 This is your face after all, so make sure you’re not just chasing the best price, or who’s got availability the soonest, we have times where we are booked over a month in advance despite having up to 5 injectors on every day.

 An experienced injector is going to be able to explain the treatment and products to you, what you can expect, give you an excellent treatment and manage any complications that arise with expert knowledge and the tools to rectify these situations.

 How to get the best out of your lip injections

 The main ingredient in lip filler is what’s known as a humectant; it attracts water.
 So if you want to keep your lip filler looking nice and plump, it’s a good practice to ensure you’re hydrated on the day of your appointment and remain hydrated throughout your recovery and beyond.

 There is also evidence that suggests dark berries are excellent at keeping away a protein called MMP (Matrix Metalloprotenaise) which is created naturally in the body and degrades tissue fibres such as collagen, elastin and other things…like filler.

 How to book

 Ready to book?
-If all this info still wasn’t enough, we offer FREE consultations for all our treatments including lip filler treatment, you can call or TXT 0437 372 764 (Capalaba) or 0466 470 580 (Aspley) or book online.
+We offer FREE consultations for all our treatments including lip filler treatment, you can call or TXT 0437 372 764 (Capalaba) or 0466 470 580 (Aspley) or book online.